t-kadre/EduCollab/README.md

 - **Doubts Page:** A platform for asking for help and sharing knowledge.

 ## Features
-- Rating and feedback system for projects.
+- Average rating and feedback system for projects and courses.
-- Ask-for-help functionality.
-- Course review system.
+- Implement a 'request for assistance' feature that displays diverse responses, empowering users to  upvote or downvote each answer.
+- Launch a decentralized credit system assigning initial credits to new users, enabling credit growth through net positive upvotes on answers or successful collaborative project completion, with individual project credits capped at 10% of the project owner's total credits.
-- Anti-spam engine to maintain a clean environment.
+- Anti-spam engine to maintain a clean environment by implementing OAuth2.0 and restricting number of comments or answers on projects or doubts respectively.
+- Introduce a project-specific chat room enabling real-time communication among all collaborating users of a particular project.

 ## User Interface
 The user interface is designed to be intuitive and user-friendly, emphasizing ease of navigation and accessibility.
 It includes responsive design for compatibility with various devices and screen sizes.